-- Compatibility with the members and employees of Q&B.
+- Compatibility with the members and employees of Quarles & Brady.

 - Sound judgment.

-- The desire and ability to contribute to the overall welfare of Q&B in areas such as firm management and civic or bar activities.
+- The desire and ability to contribute to the overall welfare of the firm in areas such as management and civic or bar activities.

 We understand that not every candidate will excel in each of the specified areas.
-Outstanding strength in one area may outweigh less strength in another area.
-A judgment about the candidate’s overall contribution to the Firm is the ultimate criterion.
+Outstanding strength in one area may outweigh less strength in another.
+A judgment about the candidate’s overall contribution to the firm is the ultimate criterion.

-Does Q&B have more than one kind of partner?
+Does Quarles & Brady have more than one kind of partner?

-There are three kinds of partners at Quarles & Brady: Fantastic, Brilliant, and Even Better.
-Actually, there are Equity Partners, Income Partners and Contract Partners.
-Equity Partners elect the Executive Committee, contribute capital, vote on certain matters which are decided by the Partnership (such as election of new partners) and are compensated based on a percentage of firm profits.
-There are minimum production expectations for equity partners too.
-Income Partners attend most partner meetings and receive the Firm’s financial information, but do not vote on most matters.
+There are three kinds of partners at Quarles & Brady: Equity Partners, Income Partners, and Contract Partners.
+Equity Partners elect the Executive Committee, contribute capital, vote on certain matters decided by the partnership (such as election of new partners), and are compensated based on a percentage of firm profits.
+There are minimum production expectations for equity partners, too.
+Income Partners attend most partner meetings and receive the firm’s financial information, but do not vote on most matters.
 Many associates become Income Partners before becoming Equity Partners, although that is not a required step.
-Contract Partnership is used for lateral attorneys who join us as partners, rather than associates.
+Contract Partnership is used for lateral attorneys who join us as partners, rather than as associates.